The ‘Perfick’ way to fall in love with the Garden of England

 Quaint little homes with white picket fences around their front gardens, overflowing with rambling roses and colourful window boxes.

-Even though the village is small, there is always a place for the local store, as this is so often the hub of a community.
+Sissinghurst village maybe small; however, there is always a place for the local store, as this is so often the hub of a community.

 * This post may contain links to affiliated sites where we earn a small commission at no additional charge to you.